Advanced Clinical Practice

 What about after uni?

 The emphasis on work-based learning rather than classroom teaching distinguishes this course from more traditional taught courses.
-The collaboration between the workplace and academic facilitators is innovative and embraces the ethos of overall course philosophy and design and is in accordance with the University strategic objective of strengthening partnerships with partner organisations.
+The collaboration between the workplace and academic facilitators is innovative and embraces the ethos of the overall course philosophy and design, and is in accordance with the University's strategic objective of strengthening partnerships with partner organisations.

 What you need to know